Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 As is the case with so many composing child prodigies, Nino Rota's parents were musical.
 Not only was he writing music at a young age, and honing his craft under tutor Alfredo Cassella, he was also conducting.
 After winning a scholarship in 1930 to the Curtis Institute in the USA, Rota studied with the highly respected conductor Fritz Reiner but returned to his native Milan to take a degree in literature.

-Instrumentation For The Godfather Waltz
+Instrumentation For The Waltz

 When Rota orchestrated his Godfather Waltz you wouldn't expect the key to change.
 But it does, from C minor, up a tone to D minor, the key chosen by Mozart for his requiem, as did Schubert when he penned the Death and the Maiden string quartet.

 As with C minor, D minor has an air of theatricality about it.
-Due to harmonics it has a penetrating quality - listen to the opening of Beethoven's Ode to Joy and it's as terrifying as anything you might hear, or the finale of the opera Tosca by Puccini where the eponymous heroine flings herself off the battlements to her death.
-You'll be hard pressed to beat that for a tragic climax unless you count Don Giovanni's descent into hell in Mozart's opera.
+Due to harmonics, it has a penetrating quality - listen to the opening of Beethoven's Ode to Joy and it's as terrifying as anything you might hear, or the finale of the opera Tosca by Puccini where the eponymous heroine flings herself off the battlements to her death.
+You'll be hard-pressed to beat that for a tragic climax unless you count Don Giovanni's descent into hell in Mozart's opera.
 Now a tone higher the trumpet pours out its edgy monologue, shortened to sixteen bars.

 Slowly, deliberately, following the indefatigable austerity of the opening motif, Rota allows more instruments to join the trumpet.

-The pared back instrumentation lends transparency to the music; the theme is everything.
+The pared-back instrumentation lends transparency to the music; the theme is everything.
 A full orchestra isn't getting a look in here.
 This is for the select few, not a world where anyone can join in.
 They have to possess the right credentials.
 Loyalty is unequivocal.
 Quiet pizzicato (plucked) strings provide a thin platform for the three instruments to swirl to on the dance floor, carefully, deliberately.
-The trio take the tune to the next level, shifting upwards, almost imperceptively in terms of pitch.
+The trio takes the tune to the next level, shifting upwards, almost imperceptively in terms of pitch.
 A highering of the stakes, perhaps.

 The Godfather Soundtrack